What should I expect when taking the UK driving test?

 Watch the official DVSA guide to the driving test

 The DVSA have produced a step-by-step guide to make sure you’re ready to pass your practical driving test.
-Watch the video now to find out what to expect when you take your test.

 How to book your practical UK driving test